 1 – Open MS Word.

 2 – Click File>Info>Manage Versions>Recover Unsaved Documents.

-If the planets are in perfect alignment and there are no black cats around, you should be able to recover your “abandoned” document(s).
+If the planets are in perfect alignment and there are no black cats around, you should be able to recover at least part of your “abandoned” document(s).
 Good luck!